Luwe/Kohana-Admin/README.markdown

-# LJadmin module
+# LJAdmin module

-*Start new admin back-ends for an application using basic configurations*
+*Start new admin backends for an application using basic configurations*

 - **Version:** 0.1.0
 - **URL:** <https://github.com/Luwe/Kohana-Admin>

 ## Description

-This Kohana module is designed to act as a scaffold for admin backends almost every application needs.
+This Kohana module is designed to act as a scaffold for admin backends.
 It uses the standard Auth module to distinguish admins from guests.
 Extending Controller_Admin will secure your admin pages from unwanted visitors.

 By default, the File driver is used for simple authentication.
 Adding users can be done by editing config/auth.php (see Auth module).